 A boat-based whale watching excursion provides an opportunity to get up close to these magnificent creatures.
 For your safety and that of the animals, please do not expect to get within touching distance of these beautiful creatures.
 There is nothing stopping whales and dolphins from approaching the boat themselves if they wish however.
 Being on a boat surrounded by whales, and close enough to hear them breathe as they come to the surface, is truly magical.

 As well as the humpback whales, there is also the opportunity to view a number of other whale and dolphin species as you cruise through the water.
 Depending on ocean conditions on the day, passengers also get to view the wreck of the Jolly Rabino to the south of Maphelane, or enjoy the sight of Maphelane itself – South Africa’s highest vegetated dune.

 Note – Boat-based whale watching tours launch out of St Lucia or when weather conditions don’t allow for a surf launch, from the port of Richards Bay to the south.
 Excursions generally last approximately three hours.
-Please note that although whale sightings in season (May-September) are almost definite, nature gives no guarantees.
+Please note that although whale sightings in season (May-December) are almost definite, nature gives no guarantees.
 Contact Advantage Tours to book your place on a whale watching excursion.

 7. Explore St Lucia and surrounds by bicycle

 The town of St Lucia is surrounded by the iSimangaliso Wetland Park, and tucked between the beach on one side and the winding channel of the Lake St Lucia estuary on the other.
 Because of its natural surrounds, plentiful bird and animal life abounds in the town environment.
 Take a guided cycle tour around St Lucia town and have your guide point out any number of birds, small mammals such as red duiker, and other natural points of interest.